fbuentello/SurveyChallenge/README.md

 Simple go to [localhost:3000](http://localhost:3000/) to view the application.

 Click the `admin` button at the top right of the screen to view the login screen.
-From there, the creditials to login are:
+From there, the credentials to login are:

 username: **sumoMe**
 password: **test**